VYaswanthKumar/Ai-agent/README.md

 ## Local Setup

-To learn more about the library, check out the [local setup 📕](https://docs.browser-use.com/development/local-setup).
+To learn more about the library, check out the my page.

 `main` is the primary development branch with frequent changes.
-For production use, install a stable [versioned release](https://github.com/browser-use/browser-use/releases) instead.

 ---

 ## Cooperations

-We are forming a commission to define best practices for UI/UX design for browser agents.
 Together, we're exploring how software redesign improves the performance of AI agents and gives these companies a competitive advantage by designing their existing software to be at the forefront of the agent age.

-Email [Toby](mailto:tbiddle@loop11.com?subject=I%20want%20to%20join%20the%20UI/UX%20commission%20for%20AI%20agents&body=Hi%20Toby%2C%0A%0AI%20found%20you%20in%20the%20browser-use%20GitHub%20README.%0A%0A) to apply for a seat on the committee.
+Email [Yash](mailto:vyaswanthkumar7@gmail.com?subject=hy buddy) to apply for a seat on the committee.

-## Swag

-Want to show off your Browser-use swag?
-Check out our [Merch store](https://browsermerch.com).
-Good contributors will receive swag for free 👀.